leesahanders/learn_shinytest2_LisaBranch/README.md

 ```

-Now when we go to commit it and push it github will see the action and will automatically run it.
+9. Test the automation by committing and pushing the changes.
+Github will see the action and will automatically run the defined recipe and on push will try to publish the app to the Connect server specified.

-Open a browser window with your git repo and go to actions -> workflows.
-Check out how it ran!
+10. Open a browser window with your git repo and go to actions -> workflows.
+Watch real time it's progress.

 ### Second goal: Publish to connect server after testing using a github action

-We are going to be adding another job.
-We are adding the test-app job.
-We now have two steps - 1. test-app 2. connect-publish.
+Let's now set up an additional step and bring all the above parts together by adding testing to our workflow.
+In this example we are assuming that we would want testing to be kicked off on two conditions; (1) whenever changes are pushed to the repo and (2) if a PR is requested.
+In addition we want publishing to the Connect server to only happen when tests are successful.
+To that end we will be adding a second recipe yaml called [`.github/workflows/test-actions.yaml`](./.github/workflows/test-actions.yaml) that will be called by [`.github/workflows/connect-publish.yaml`](./.github/workflows/connect-publish.yaml) that will be setup to run when called (using the workflow-call parameter) and when certain triggers are met (on PR).

+- If the tests succeed, the workflow run will pass

+- If the tests differ or fail, the workflow run will fail

+- To review the results directly, you have to download the build artifacts

+- Alternatively, since tests are failing, it means that something about the
+application has changed.
+Tests may need to be updated (or code fixed) to address
+the changes.
+To do this, you can run the tests locally or address any code
+changes necessary

+Make changes to the main recipe yaml [`.github/workflows/test-actions.yaml`](./.github/workflows/test-actions.yaml):

-By default github actions run in parallel.
-We need to add `needs: [test-app]`
+1. By default github actions run in parallel.
+We need to add `needs: [test-app]`.

+2. Make changes to add the [`.github/workflows/test-actions.yaml`](./.github/workflows/test-actions.yaml)  recipe yaml to our main recipe.

-At the end your main yaml should look something like:
+3. Verify that after making changes the yaml now looks something like:

 ```
 name: connect-publish